-It is a very important branch of the medical and biological sciences because it studies the immune system.
+It is an essential branch of the medical and biological sciences because it studies the immune system.

-New research supports that immune responses contribute to the development of many common disorders that were not previously considered immunological, including metabolic, cardiovascular and neurodegenerative disorders, such as Alzheimer’s.
+New research supports that immune responses contribute to developing many common disorders that were not previously considered immunological, including metabolic, cardiovascular, and neurodegenerative diseases, such as Alzheimer’s.

 Importance of immunology

 Immunology has changed the face of modern medicine.
-Immunological research continues to extend horizons in our understanding of how to treat important health problems, autoimmune diseases and vaccines for emerging pathogens, such as Ebola.
+Immunological research extends horizons in our understanding of how to treat significant health problems, autoimmune diseases, and vaccines for emerging pathogens like Ebola.

-It has also facilitated the discovery of new diagnoses and treatments to manage a wide variety of diseases.
+It has also facilitated the discovery of new diagnoses and treatments to manage various diseases.

 In addition to the advancement of technology, immunological research has provided critical research techniques and tools, such as flow cytometry and antibody technology.